kapouer/express-dom/README.md

 If it is a parsed url object, it is passed as argument for `http.request`, so more options can be added to it.

+If it resolves as a remote url (string or parsed), the statusCode of the remote url will set the statusCode of the current response.
+(Since 5.11.0).

 If no input data can be resolved:
 - if no prepare or load calls are done, the response is 501 Not Implemented
 - else the response is 404 Not Found